MatSim91/Milestone-Project-4-The-Hangar/README.md

 # User Experience

+The main intention of this e-commerce store is to be easy for non-computer savy users and users with no web experience to navigate.
+The website returns a simplistic but realistic design and experience, focusing on what is important: The Aircraft Models.

 -   ## User stories

     -   ### First Time Visitor Goals
-        1. As a First Time user, I want to
+        1. As a First Time user,  I want to access the website and know what it offers.
-        2. As a First Time user, I want to
+        2. As a First Time user, I want to to easily navigate through the website and register my account.
-        3. As a First Time user, I want to
+        3. As a First Time user, I want to check all the products section to see all the products the website has to offer.
+        4. As a First Time user, I want to filter the products per categories or per types to check the exact types of Aircraft models I am interested in.
+        5. As a First Time user, I want to quickly and easily access my current cart to check all the products I have added, their quantity and their price.
+        6. As a First Time user, I want to quickly and easily update my current cart by changing the products quantity or deleting a product I don't want anymore.

     -   ### Returning Visitor Goals
-        1. As a Returning user, I want to
+        1. As a Returning user, I want to check and sort the aircraft models by their price and see which products are within my budget.
-        2. As a Returning user, I want to
+        2. As a Returning user, I want to already use my registered account to login back to the website.
-        3. As a Returning user, I want to
+        3. As a Returning user, I want to easily and quickly use the safe checkout method with my previous saved information.
-        4. As a Returning user, I want to
+        4. As a Returning user, I want to check my favorite aircraft model types.

     - ### Frequent Visitor Goals
-        1. As a Frequent user, I want to
+        1. As a Frequent user, I want to login back to my account with all the previous information from the last purchases added.
-        2. As a Frequent user, I want to
+        2. As a Frequent user, I want to quickly view all products in the page and see if there is any new product added.
-        3. As a Frequent user, I want to
+        3. As a Frequent user, I want to see how much I need to add on my cart in order to not pay shipping.
-        4. As a Frequent user, I want to
+        4. As a Frequent user, I want to quickly add products to the cart and return to the webstore to add more products to the cart.
+        5. As a Frequent user, I want to be able to leave the website but still have my purchase information and cart information saved, so I can return to the cart and still have my products added there.

 -   ## Design
     -   ### Colour Scheme

-        -
+        - I choose and used neutral colors to not deviate the attention from the products.
+With the white body and the black navigation bar the products page creates a color contrast as the Aircraft Models in different colors grab the attention of the customer.

         - [Coolors](https://coolors.co/) was used to choose the color palette.

-        - The main colors used were:
+        - The main colors used were: Black [#000000], White [#FFFFFF],

         ![Color Palette](static/images/project/)

     -   ### Typography

-        -
+        - The font that I choose for the project was the Oxygen font imported from Google Fonts.
+This font was chosen due to the easy readability and I thought that the font matched in a nice way in what the website had to offer.
+The

         - The font was imported from [Google Fonts](https://fonts.google.com/)